 If you weren't originally planning to take a trip to Salem, you might be considering it now.
 Here are a few interesting facts about Salem that should give you that extra push to start planning your travels right away.

-• Salem, Oregon, is only around an hour drive from the Cascade mountains and popular beaches such as Nye Beach.
+- Salem, Oregon, is only around an hour's drive from the Cascade Mountains and popular beaches such as Nye Beach.

-• No, this isn’t THAT Salem.
+- No, this isn’t THAT Salem.
 The Salem Witch Trials took place in Massachusetts.
-Same name but different coast.
+It's the same name but a different coast.
 But both are outstanding cities!

 Learn about Salem’s history on a guided or self-guided tour